RodrickW/FinancialSage/replit.md

   * Enhanced Accounts page with "Sync All Accounts" button and individual refresh options
   * Resolved AI budget creation blocking issue by ensuring transaction data availability
   * System now properly syncs Wells Fargo and other bank data for accurate financial insights
+- July 4, 2025.
+Complete branding update with custom logo implementation:
+  * Replaced all crown and brain icons throughout the application with custom brain-dollar logo
+  * Updated Money Mind AI coach avatar to use new brand logo in all interfaces
+  * Applied new logo to landing page features, trial gate, floating coach, and subscription page
+  * Enhanced visual consistency across TopNav, authentication pages, and privacy page
+  * Improved brand recognition with unified logo usage throughout entire application
 ```

 ## User Preferences